-You will be able to admire the apartments of Monsieur and Madame Nicolas Fouquet, the display insisting on the inhabited aspect of these richly decorated rooms, furnished with the previous owner’s favorite work of arts.
+You will be able to admire the apartments of Monsieur and Madame Nicolas Fouquet on the First Floor.
+The display insists on the inhabited aspect of these richly decorated rooms, furnished with their favorite work of arts.
 You will be immediately immersed in the everyday life of a 17th century Grande Demeure.

-From the Great Square room to the Muse’s room, going through the Games parlor and the King’s bedroom : the Ground Floor is embellished with the most baroque and remarkable decorations.
-The furniture, the tapestries, the bronzes, the statues and the busts are staged in order to let the visitor wandering in the château’s intimacy.
+Continue your visit through the Great Square room, the Muse’s room, the Games parlor and the King’s bedroom… The Ground Floor is embellished with the most baroque and remarkable decorations.
+The furniture, the tapestries and the statues are staged in order to let the visitor wandering in the château’s intimacy.

-Your visit will continue through the “people’s room”, the kitchen and the vaulted cellar, that will drive you into the backstage of of the château’s lifestyle.
+Continue your visit through the “people’s room”, the kitchen and the vaulted cellar.
+They will drive you into the backstage of the château’s lifestyle!